I feel like one

-This is my seventh portfolio update.
+This is my tenth portfolio update.
 I complete this update monthly to check my progress against my original goals.

 Portfolio goal